ROpdam/recommender_comparison/README.md

 ****
 ### 4. Contact & Info

-This is the work of Robin Opdam for YGroup companies and the Vrije Universiteit Amsterdam, if you feel the need to contact me:
+This is the work of Robin Opdam for [Metyis](https://metyis.com/) and the [Vrije Universiteit Amsterdam](https://vu.nl/en), if you feel the need to contact me:

 * robinopdam@hotmail.com